panglesd/slipshow/docs/attributes-ref.rst

 Blocks, on the contrary, make the structure of the text.
 For instance paragraphs, titles, bullet lists, are blocks, as well as columns in a multi-column layout.
 Most of the time, they take the full horizontal space.

 This distinction is relevant here, as the way to add attributes will be specific for each of the two cases.
-And sometime, it will be important to distinguish the two cases:
+And sometimes, it will be important to distinguish the two cases:

 Here is an example where you set the background of an element to red, through an attribute.
 In the first case, you attach it to the paragraph.
 In the second case, you attach it to the text of the paragraph.